This the multi-page printable view of this section. Click here to print.

 Pryme Intercompany Project -> Project, Time entries or Project ledger entries.

-Subscription typeThis field is used to restrict to the Topic to a specific Party or to a group of Parties.
+Subscription typeThis field is used to restrict the Topic to a specific Party or to a group of Parties.

 1. Open the Topic Tables action under Related.